microsoft/azure-pipelines-tasks/Tasks/PublishSymbolsV2/README.md

 # Symbol Publish

-### Overview
+## Overview

 The task is used to publish symbols.

-### Contact Information
+## Contact Information

-Please report a problem at [Stackoverflow](https://stackoverflow.microsoft.com/posts/tagged/20485) if you are facing problems in making this task work.
+Please report a problem at [Github Repo Issues](https://github.com/microsoft/azure-pipelines-tasks/issues) if you are facing problems in making this task work.
 You can also share feedback about the task like, what more functionality should be added to the task, what other tasks you would like to have, at the same place.

-### Prerequisite for the task
+## Prerequisite for the task

 **PowerShell**

-The task needs at least version 3.0 of Powershell on the target machine.
+The task requires Powershell version 3.0 or greater.

 **TypeScript**

-The task needs at least node16/node20 agent on the target machine.
-Node10 support is going to stop on 07/31/2024.
+The task requires either Node v16 or Node v20 to run.
+Node v10 support is no longer supported, starting 07/31/2024.

 ### Parameters of the task: